INTRODUCTION

 Model specs - ViT-S/16 backbone

-Phenom-Beta is a small Vision Transformer (ViT) with 16x16 patching (/16).
-It has roughly 25 million parameters and always produces 384-dimensional embeddings as the output (larger ViTs make larger embeddings).
+OpenPhenom-S/16 is a small Vision Transformer (ViT-S) with 16x16 patching (/16).
+It has roughly 22 million parameters and always produces 384-dimensional embeddings as the output (larger ViTs make larger embeddings).

-Regardless of the number of channels, C, Phenom-Beta will make a single 384 dimensional embedding for a single C x 256 x 256 input crop.
+Regardless of the number of channels, C, OpenPhenom-S/16 will make a single 384 dimensional embedding for a single C x 256 x 256 input crop.
+Optionally, OpenPhenom-S/16 can return a 384 dimensional embedding for every channel in the input image, to give researchers more control over how they use the generated embeddings.
 This is by design, as more channels allows more context for the model to produce a single joint representation of the input image.

 DOWNLOAD